Kubrixss/Kubrixss.github.io/src/content/cv/cv.md

   - 3DsMax
   - Maya
   - Substance Painter
-hobbies:
+hobbies: |-
-  - "I like playing games and I like to play competitively, meaning I like to reach the top and I like to know everything to be the most efficient.
-In my free time I love to design games and make them. "
+   I like playing games and I like to play competitively, meaning I like to
+    reach the top and I like to know everything to be the most efficient.
+In my free time I love to design games and make them.
 languages:
   - English
   - Polish